remnrem/luna-doc/docs/tut/tut3.md

 ```

 !!! hint
-    As you'll see in the [next section](tut4.md) of this tutorial, it is now possible to read _lunout_ databases
+    As you'll see in the [next section](tut4.md) of this tutorial, it is now possible to read output databases
     directly into R

 After loading the data, it is convenient to relabel the 6 columns to